RPL-CS-UCL/IsaacGymEnvs/README.md

  `num_actors: ${....task.env.numEnvs}`).
 Each `.` represents going one level up in the config hierarchy.
  This is documented fully [here](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation).

-## Tasks

-Source code for tasks can be found in `isaacgymenvs/tasks`.

-Each task subclasses the `VecEnv` base class in `isaacgymenvs/base/vec_task.py`.

-Refer to [docs/framework.md](docs/framework.md) for how to create your own tasks.

-Full details on each of the tasks available can be found in the [RL examples documentation](docs/rl_examples.md).

 ## Domain Randomization